farid809/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Model Architecture

 The initial model I used  based on nVidia model which consisted of lambda normalization layer followed by 5 convulutional layer followed by 4 fully connected layers.
 The model also includes RELU layers to introduce nonlinearity.
 The data is normalized in the model using a Keras lambda layer.
-I attempted to train this model and tune different hyperparameters  However the model didn't generalize enough to drive centered on track 1.

 #### 2. Overfitting